canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 # Guide for Publishing Open Source Code (Draft)

-The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides mandatory procedures for enterprise architecture assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.
+The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides Mandatory Procedures for Enterprise Architecture Assessment provides mandatory procedures for enterprise architecture assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.

-These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the [Procedures for Application Architecture](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) provide that, all source code must be released under an appropriate open source software license, and when not, it must be shared within the Government of Canada.
+These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and and requirement C.2.3.8 of the [Mandatory Procedures for Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) which provide that all source code must be released under an appropriate open source software license, and when not, it must be shared within the Government of Canada.

-> **All source code, whether developed in-house by GC or through procurement contracts, must be published under an appropriate open source software licence.**
+As such it is recommended for departments to publish all source code as open source software, whether done in-house by GC employees or through procurement contracts.

-> **When unable to publish source code publicly, it must be shared within the Government of Canada.**
+When releasing right away as open source is not possible, it is recommended to start with sharing the source code internally to all departments.
+Doing so will help make the source code ready to be released publicly as open source.

 The steps to publish GC source code are: